angelaanjorin/Hair-Hotty/README.md

 ### Checkout
 This page contains a form for the user's delivery and payment information and a summary of the user's order.
-If the user has an account, they can save their delivery information on their profile to automatically be filled in the checkout.
+If the user has an account, they can save their delivery information on their profile to automatically be filled in the checkout process.
 - The checkout Form
-In the checkout the user can add their details and if they're logged in, can check the box to save their details for future transactions.
+In the checkout form the user can add their details and if they're logged in, can check the box to save their details for future transactions.
 Users must enter their payment information before completing the checkout and all payments are handled via Stripe.
 If there is an error with the creditcard details, stripe will handle the process and the user gets an error message and the checkout is stalled.

 ![checkouterror](https://res.cloudinary.com/dzesjeplp/image/upload/v1733348064/ccdateexpired_dgk9og.png)